Annuity Concept Mind Map with Related Terms like Retirement, Rollover, Fixed, and Investment

 Before purchasing a fixed annuity, investors should work with their financial professionals and consider the issuing company's rate, terms, ratings, and service levels.

-Fixed-Indexed Annuities- Provides growth opportunities with income for life and offers principal protection.
+Fixed-Indexed Annuities- Provide growth opportunities with income for life and offer principal protection.

 · Principal Protection- original principal plus all credited interest is guaranteed.